iotaledger/wasp/documentation/docs/guide/chains_and_nodes/run-node.md

 `dashboard.bindAddress` specifies the bind address/port for the node dashboard, which can be accessed with a web browser.

+### Prometheus

+`prometheus.bindAddress` specifies the bind address/port for the prometheus server, where its possible to get multiple system metrics.
+By default Prometheus is disabled, and should be enabled by setting `prometheus.enabled` to `true`.

+### Graphana

+Graphana provides a dashboard to visualize system metrics, it can use the prometheus metrics as a data source.
+// TODO

 ## Goshimmer provider

 For the wasp node to communicate with the L1 (Tangle/Pollen Network), it needs access to a Goshimmer node with the TXStream plugin enabled.